Regis Rangers: Women's Soccer

 Kelly Brown was the Head coach from 2020-2022.
 In her two seasons at the helm, she had an overall record of 18-8-1 (.647).

 Jeff Frykholm was hired as the Rangers Head coach in May 2022.
-He has compiled a record of 29-18-5 (.605).
+He has compiled a record of 39-23-9 (.613).
+Under Frykholm, the Rangers have reached the RMAC Tournament in each of his first four seasons, including back-to-back RMAC Tournament championship game appearances in 2022 and 2023.

 Cross Country & Track & Field

 The Cross-Country program was founded in 2004.

 In Spring 2024, it was announced that the university would be expanding its varsity sports offerings to include Men's and Women's Outdoor Track and Women's Indoor Track, to begin with the Winter 2025 season.

 Willie Moore was hired in Summer 2024 to become the programs next Head XC coach as well as the programs first Head Track & Field coach.

 In Fall 2024, Regis Athletics partnered with the city of Thornton to have Adams 12 5-Star Stadium to be the official home track for the Rangers Inaugural season.